jvanstraten/fletcher_streams/README.md

 Domains form a tree-like structure, where each added dimension adds a branch.
 For instance, both the previously mentioned domains may have the same parent domain, wherein the streams transfer data of the form $[k, l]$.
-Using the type notation (define more formally later), this structure would result from for instance `[([T], [U])]`.
+Using the type notation (defined more formally later), this structure would result from for instance `[([T], [U])]`.

 A special kind of domain, called a flattening domain is also defined.
 Such a